elastic/ecctl/docs/ecctl_deployment_update.md

       --hide-pruned-orphans   Hides orphaned resources that were shut down (only relevant if --prune-orphans=true) --prune-orphans         When set to true, it will remove any resources not specified in the update request, treating the json file contents as the authoritative deployment definition
-      --skip-snapshot         Skips taking an Elasticsearch snapshot prior to shutting down the deployment
+      --skip-snapshot         Skips taking an Elasticsearch snapshot prior to shutting down the deployment -t, --track                 Tracks the progress of the performed task
 ```

 ### Options inherited from parent commands